-Concerns have been raised over the spiralling costs, complexity and scale of undertaking standard disclosure, especially given the prevalence and volume of electronic documents.
+Concerns have been raised over the spiralling costs, complexity and scale of undertaking disclosure, especially given the prevalence and volume of electronic documents.
 It was felt that the system needed to be reformed to bring it up to date and to be able to maintain its position alongside rival jurisdictions.
 As a result, the disclosure system was reviewed, and a pilot scheme was introduced in 2019.
-On 1 October 2022 the Disclosure Pilot Scheme ("DPS") was made permanent, and the rules are now contained in Practice Direction 57AD called Disclosure in the Business and Property Courts.
+On 1 October 2022 the Disclosure Pilot Scheme ("DPS") was made permanent, and the rules are now contained in Practice Direction 57AD - Disclosure in the Business and Property Courts.

-As its name states, it applies to cases only in the Business and Property Courts only (i.e., the Chancery Division, the Commercial Court and the Technology and Construction Court with some exceptions).
-It will not apply in the King's Bench Division of the High Court or the County Courts.
+As its name states, it applies to cases only in the Business and Property Courts (i.e., the Chancery Division, the Commercial Court and the Technology and Construction Court with some exceptions).
+It will not run elsewhere, so it will not apply in the King's Bench Division of the High Court or the County Courts.
 This is far from ideal as the courts will operate two different regimes depending on which court is hearing the claim.

 The changes introduced by the DPS were designed to usher in a change in culture around disclosure.
-The first principle of the disclosure in the Business and Property Courts is about disclosure's role in "achieving the fair resolution of civil proceedings".
+The first principle of the scheme is about disclosure's role in "achieving the fair resolution of civil proceedings".
 The court expect parties to cooperate with each other and assist the court in determining the scope of disclosure.
-The notes below relate the standard disclosure regime in the King's Bench Division of the High Court and the County Courts.
-There is a separate "Guide to the Litigation Process including Disclosure in the Business and